3V0L/spice-rack-api/README.md

   - Tests
   - Users can add/edit image
   - Search for recipe
-  - Store recipe to my book
   - Rate a recipe
-  - retrieve a specific user's profile

 ### Made By
 Tapiwa Lason Mapundematsva